On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Conceptual Outcomes -- Conditions of testing

 \subsubsection{\evidence{}~Mandates}

-We categorize as testing mandates rules or recommendations.
-For example, rules that demand from a developer that a certain percentage of \code{TestCoverage} needs to be maintained with every code change or that a certain testing practice like test-driven-development (TDD) should be used (\code{EndorsingMeansNotGoal}).

-Testing mandates can facilitate testing efforts in a constructive way.
-When a testing practice is perceived as \textit{worthwhile} by developers (\code{testingForIndividualNeeds}), a mandate can provide leverage to integrate and commit to that practice in a project.
-Mandates can also encourage developers to keep testing in mind when starting a new project. \interviewee{You have to do it so you might as well start directly}{10}{00:21:15}.
-Mandates enable developers to plan and ask for investment of resources into testing efforts (\code{demandTimeForTestingActivities}).
+We categorize as testing mandates rules or recommendations for testing which are imposed on developers.
+For example, rules that demand from a developer that a certain percentage of \code{TestCoverage}\groundedin{3}{0.5} needs to be maintained with every code change.
+Mandates can encourage developers to keep testing in mind when starting a new project\groundedin{10}{0.3}.
+Mandates enable developers to plan and ask for investment of resources into testing efforts (\code{demandTimeForTestingActivities}\groundedin{3}{2}.
 However, mandates can also effect testing choices negatively.
-Taking autonomy away from developers, requiring them to use testing practices can impose a burden. \interviewee{There is a difference to doing it because you think it is required or that you think it is really worthwhile to do it}{43}{00:23:09}.
-When testing is not perceived as worthwhile by developers they might work around the mandate, developing useless tests.
+Taking autonomy away from developers, requiring them to use testing practices can impose a burden\groundedin{43}{1}.
+When testing is not perceived as worthwhile by developers they might work around the mandate, developing useless tests\groundedin{1}{1.5}.
 Keeping testing efforts to a minimum in that way can negatively influence how testing is perceived by collaborators as they interact with and learn from the \code{testingSignatures} of their collaborators.
-Mandates introduce an \code{externalPressure} which can even punish those who follow the mandate in a meaningful way: \interviewee{Some people are really good citizens, and they do some great tests and then the code changes and the tests break, and then they have to maintain those tests.
-So basically the more you did, the more you contributed positively to the test --- to the code base in terms of testing --- the more responsibility you have later, right?\ldots\\ A fundamental problem with testing is, it's kind of an external thing that you have to do, right?\ldots\\ There's always somebody watching in a sense, but then there are always degrees of, you know, where you can shirk.
-You can avoid doing the thing, right?}{1}{00:05:17}

-Mandates and guidelines change the relation between developers and testing practices in projects.
-They alter how testing is perceived and thereby change what developers understand that testing offers.
-How mandates and rules are implemented in projects therefore conditions testing activities.
+Mandates introduce an \code{externalPressure} which can even punish those who follow the mandate in a meaningful way\groundedin{1}{1}: mandates and guidelines change the relation between developers and testing practices in projects\groundedin{1}{1.5}.